 Exceptional graphic designers are always driven by passion, creativity, and love.

-Focus on your love to designing, and on your belief in the value you can bring to their team.
+Focus on your love to designing, and on your belief in the value you can bring to their team with your designs.

 At the end of the day, we all work for money.
 Nobody would spend ten years in front of a computer screen designing, if they didn’t get a paycheck at the end of each month.
 But you should not mention money in your interview answer.

 I love to design.
 I have been designing things since my childhood.
 I designed my own plastic models, dresses, and marketing campaigns for our student company.
-I believe one can do a good job on any position only if they love what they do.
+I believe one can do a good job on any position only if they love what they do for living.
 And I love to do design various things, so my career choice is obvious.